PixxieBot/docs/docs/features/profiles/reputation.md

 ## How does my reputation get calculated?

-Unlock new reputation levels by [supporting PixxieBot on Patreon](https://patreon.com/pixxiebot).
+Unlock new reputation levels by [joining PixxieBot Premium](https://pixx.ie/premium).

 Yep.
+You pay and she loves you.
 PixxieBot is a basic bish like that.